-Parameter: <bandwith> reference bandwidth in Mbps, ranging between 1~4294967.
+Parameter: < bandwith> reference bandwidth in Mbps, ranging between 1~4294967.

 Default: Default bandwidth is 100Mbps.
-Command Mode: OSPF protocol mode

 Usage Guide: The interface metric value is acquired by divide the interface bandwith with reference bandwidth.
 This command is mainly for differentiate high bandwidth links.
 If several high bandwidth links exist, their cost can be assorted by configuring a larger reference bandwidth value.